MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Binary expressions with different enum types

-The ability to apply the usual arithmetic conversions on operands, where one is of enumeration type, and the other is of a different enumeration type or a floating-point type, is deprecated in C++20 ([P1120R0](https://wg21.link/p1120r0)).
+C++20 has deprecated the usual arithmetic conversions on operands, where:

+- One operand is of enumeration type, and

+- the other is of a different enumeration type or a floating-point type.

+For more information, see [P1120R0](https://wg21.link/p1120r0).

-In Visual Studio 2019 version 16.2 and later, the following code produces a level 4 warning when the [/std:c++latest](../build/reference/std-specify-language-standard-version.md) compiler option is enabled:
+In Visual Studio 2019 version 16.2 and later, the following code produces a level 4 warning when the [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option is enabled:

 ```cpp
 enum E1 { a };